VKG7125/SenseCAP-Solar-P1-Relay-Deployment/README.md

 ---

-# SenseCAP Solar P1 Relay Deployment
+# SenseCAP Solar P1 Meshtastic Relay Deployment

 *A Recollection of my Obtainment and Deployment of a SenseCAP Solar P1 Meshtastic Relay*
 ## 📌 Project Status